🍱 The Real Price of Food in Japan (2025 Edition)

 • Orange juice (1L): ¥200–250 ($1.30–1.70)

-Prices haven’t changed much — but the content has mysteriously vanished.
+Snack prices haven’t increased much — but the contents have mysteriously vanished.

 • Potato chips (55g): ¥100–150 ($0.70–1.00)